Cornell-Tech-PAML-Course-2023/homework2/README.md

 * np.ceil() - rounds float values up
 * np.floor() - rounds float values down

-The following functions are used for input to create_feature(): st.text_input() - function that displays a text field and a user to input text.
-Collect user input to name the new feature. st.button() - function that creates a button.
-Create a button to create the new feature. st.selectbox() - function that creates a menu for selecting a single item.
-Create a menu with the integer and one-hot encoding.

 <b>Task 11</b>: Summarize descriptive statistics.
 Feel free to reuse code from HW1.

 # Train Regression Models (7 points)